hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

 ## Create channel

 ### About
-This folder consists of create_channel helm charts which are used by the ansible playbooks for the deployment of the create_channel component.
+This folder consists of fabric-channel-create helm charts which are used by the ansible playbooks for the deployment of the fabric-channel-create component.
 The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```
-/create_channel
+/fabric-channel-create
 |-- templates
 |   |--_helpers.tpl
 |   |-- create_channel.yaml